Foreign fighters in the Iraqi conflict: Norway

-On 27 May 2014, a Somali and two Kosovars, all Norwegian citizens from Oslo, were arrested after being suspected of supporting the Islamic State.
-The death of Kosovar, Egzon Avdyli, who grew up in Norway, was covered in the media.
-He had also been a spokesman for the Norway-based Prophet's Ummah and was said to have left for Syria earlier in the year.
-He "supported the establishment of an Islamic state in Norway or other Western countries."
-At least 50 were thought to have traveled from Norway to Syria to fight for the Islamists, with Norwegian intelligence groups said to be concerned of the danger of them returning.

-In May 2015 two men, 30-year-old Djibril Abdi Bashir and 28-year-old Valon Avdyli, were sentenced in Norway to four years in prison for joining Islamic State militants in Syria.
-Valon's 25-year-old brother, Visar Avdyli, was convicted of providing logistical support, and sentenced to a seven-month prison term.
-A month later, another man was arrested for suspected ties to the Islamic State and traveling to Syria to join jihadi militants.
-The 18-year-old was apprehended by the Swedish government at Göteborg Landvetter Airport at Norway's request.
-If convicted, the unidentified man faces up to six years in prison.

 About 70 people have left Norway to become foreign fighters in Syria or Iraq, while around 20 have returned.
 It is estimated that at least 124 people have travelled from Denmark to Syria and/or Iraq since January 2011.

 In February 2019, Prime Minister Erna Solberg said that fighters who return to Norway will be investigated by police and face criminal charges.

 In May 2019 it was announced that both men and women who had joined the Islamic State who only had residence permits in Norway would have their permits annulled to prevent them from returning to Norway.
 In September 2019, 15 foreigners in Norway had their residence permits revoked.

 Poland

 In 2015, about 20-40 Polish citizens were believed to have travelled to the conflict zone, most of them at the time did not live in Poland but in other European countries.
 One of those carried out a suicide attack on an oil refinery in June 2015.